fliperamos88/GetAJobly/README.md

 ## Installation

+Provide a database URL or create a new database to sequelize in the config.js file.
+It runs on PostgreSQL

-From both the server and client directory
+Then, from both the server and client directory, run:

 ```shell
 $ npm install